betsyvies/code-challenge/README.md

-# CODE CHALLENGE
-### Matter Supply Co.
-### Technologist (Web Technologies)

-## Intro

-The idea is that you display the skills required to build scalable frontend applications.
-In this code challenge, you will be asked to build a single page application in the framework React JS, consuming web services and building a presentable UI.

-You will be required to make a trade-off between visual aesthetics, scalability, test coverage, and feature completeness.
-When we grade your code challenge, we will take that into account — none of your work gets discarded regardless if it was completed or not.
-We are aware that the time we propose for this code challenge is short to deliver a complete solution.

-The first aspect that we pay attention to is the user experience: load times, clarity of interactions, thoughtful and well executed animations, as well as an eye for detail.
-We place a strong focus on quality and one major indicator of quality is the quality of the user interface.

-The second aspect is the structure of your application.
-While this application doesn't necessarily warrant one of the big frameworks, we'd still like to see how you would implement this as part of a larger scale initiative if time permits.
-At Matter Supply, we're often tasked with architecting larger frontend initiatives.

-The third aspect is testing.
-We're not looking for 100% coverage or much coverage at all.
-But we'd like to see how you fare in setting up basic testing structures.

-We would love to get to know you in-depth, so feel free to provide us code samples of your work in addition to this challenge.
-Github repos or code snippets work just fine.
-Don’t hesitate to add your thoughts, as all is accountable for evaluation.

-Overall, we expect you to document your work.
-A well documented approach in this instance is better than a complete solution as we want to understand your thinking process and your ability to work with others within a distributed team overseas.

-## Challenge

-We're transporting you back to the early 2000's – we're building a quick blog.
-We're asking you to build an application with two pages:

-- Blog posts, to display a list blog posts and a short excerpt, and
-- Post detail, to display a full blog post.

-The backend for this blog are Github Gists.
-The idea is that you can enter  a username to look up on Github and the index page (blog posts) will display excerpts of all the user saved Gists.
-The post detail page will then display the full content of the gist.

-Blog posts page must be searchable, and Post details page must be able to show its formatted Markdown as HTML in the case Gists content was saved with `.md` extension.
+# Welcome Gists Blog

+Gists Blog is a website where you can search for different technological topics, code of different programming languages.
+I sure that you will enjoy it.

+Happy learning and coding!!!

-## Requirements
+## Getting started

-### Markup/UI implementation

-Paying attention to details is important, so is using good UI patterns at the moment of implementing a design.
-In this repository you'll find some files to support your work on:

-- Design: `/support-files/designs/`
-- Fonts: `/support-files/fonts/`

-You'll be challenged to implement a clean UX using those files to base your experience on.

-### As a reader (non logged user)

-- As a reader, I want to be able to see a list of blog posts that a writer has posted on Github in the form of Gists.
-- As a reader, I want to be able to select a post on the index page and see the post details, it must be presented in HTML if Gist was a Markdown file.
-- As a reader, I want to be able to navigate from post to post, easily reading the next post.
-- As a reader, I want to be able to navigate back to the index page from a post so that I can select a different post to read.

-### As awritter (logged in user)

-- As a writer, I want to be able to post a Gist to Github and have that post show up on my blog so that a reader can read the new post.
-- As a writer, I want to be able to make updates to a post by updating the Gist, so that I can correct typos and make content updates.
+- Install dependencies: `yarn install`
+- Development server: `yarn start`
+- Run tests: `yarn test`

 ## Questions

-- What are your thoughts around continuous integration, where & how you would deploy this application?
+What are your thoughts around continuous integration, where & how you would deploy this application?

+- I think it is a good way to develop and give our users the changes available.
+For example, if our users want a car to go to work, giving them the car in parts will not help their purpose.
+But, if you give them a skateboard, a bicycle, a motorcycle, and other things that help them get to work.
+They would be very happy.
+I would deploy in AWS or Heroku, both are good tools for CI (Continuous Integration).

-- What do you think you would do differently if you had 2 weeks to complete this assignment and no requirement to use Github.
+What do you think you would do differently if you had 2 weeks to complete this assignment and no requirement to use Github.

+- I would love to finish with the functionality of all the views, making the test code, adding alerts or warnings, I would also like to create a comment sections for the posts

 What would your backend solution look like?

+- I would like to add a final point of comments for the posts.
+It will be interesting to read other logics and learn from them.
+I think it can be done with firebase easily, to see if it is scalable

-- How and where do you feel like this application should be deployed to?
+How and where do you feel like this application should be deployed to?

+- It should be deployed in a cloud computing, such as AWS, Salesforce, and others.
+This because is on-demand, the pay is for use, and the scope is global.
+As the project is on-test

-- Are you happy with your own solutions?
+Are you happy with your own solutions?
 If yes, which parts do you think are really well done, if not, what would you want to change?

-## Delivery

-Feel free to deliver this as your standard NPM/Yarn type of installation.
-Docker is fine as well.
-We expect delivery as a Zip file or from a public Git repository.
-(You can fork this repository as a starting point)

-## Thanks

-We really want to thank you for taking the time to run through this code challenge.
-We value your time immensely.
-If you have any suggestions as to how we could improve this exercise, please let us know.

-Again, thanks!
-And happy coding :)
+- Yes, I am happy, because I have made progress in a short time with many solutions.
+I have read documentation that I had never read before with the GitHub API.
+The part I like the most is the SCSS part, usually it's what I find the hardest, but now I really liked it.
+On the other hand, I would like to add the registered user part